ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    GROUP BY sale_date
    ORDER BY sale_date;
    ```
-   *Explanation*: Groups sales by `sale_date` to show the number of transactions and revenue for each day.
+   *What it does*: Groups sales by date to show transactions and revenue per day.

 3. **Units Sold by Product**
    ```sql